hapax/hapax.github.io/assets/chuzenji.md

-In his *Tertia Via* (Third Way), he argues that the world is full of perishable orderings---things like boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out again, through a sort of ontological revolving door.
+In his *Tertia Via* (Third Way), he argues that the world is full of perishable orderings---things like boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out of it again, through a sort of ontological revolving door.
 So far, he is in agreement with Heraclitus, the pre-Socratic genius who pithily observed that "nothing endures but change."